 Design and construction costs are 75 percent Federal / 25 percent non-Federal

 How to Request Assistance.
 Requests for assistance should be in the form of a letter describing the location and nature of the problem and requesting assistance under the program.
-The request should be submitted by a state or local government agency* to Mr. John Kennelly, Chief, Planning Branch, U.S. Army Corps of Engineers, New England District, 696 Virginia Road, Concord, MA 01742-2751.
-For more information call Larry Oliver of the Project Planning Section at 978-318-8347.
+The request should be submitted by a state or local government agency* to Mr. John Kennelly, Chief, Planning Division, U.S. Army Corps of Engineers, New England District, 696 Virginia Road, Concord, MA 01742-2751.
+For more information call Kristine Reed, Environmental Restoration Program Manager at 978-318-8963.

 *Non-Federal sponsors must be public agencies or national non-profit organizations capable of undertaking future requirements for operation, maintenance, repair, replacement and rehabilitation (OMRR&R), or may be any non-profit organization if there are no future requirements for OMRR&R. All potential sponsors must be able to provide any required lands, easements, rights-of-way, relocations, and dredged or excavated material disposal areas (LERRD).